QuantEcon/lecture-python-advanced.myst/_sources/knowing_forecasts_of_others.md

 ```

 Below, by using a guess-and-verify tactic,  we shall show that outcomes in this  **pooling equilibrium** equal those in an equilibrium under the alternative
-information structure that interested Townsend {cite}`townsend` but that seemed too challenging to compute. [^footnote5]
+information structure that interested Townsend {cite}`townsend` but that originally seemed too challenging to compute. [^footnote5]

 ## Guess-and-Verify Tactic